Table Shape and Granularity

 39042 rows × 3 columns

-Just looking at the first few records in viol we see that each inspection has multiple entries.
-The granularity is at the level of a violation found in an inspection.
-Reading the descriptions, we see that if corrected, a date is listed in the description within square brackets.
+Looking at the first few records in this table, we see that each inspection has multiple entries.
+The granularity appears to be at the level of a violation found in an inspection.
+Reading the descriptions, we see that if corrected, a date is listed in the description within square brackets:

 viol.loc[39039, 'description']